-There were no new reports of bans on setting up Chinese-owned retail shops on customary land within villages during the year; four villages banned Chineseowned shops in 2017.
+There were no new reports of bans on setting up Chinese-owned retail shops on customary land within villages during the year; four villages banned Chinese-owned shops in 2017.
 These actions followed the rapid spread of ethnic Chinese-owned retail shops throughout Apia and into rural villages.
 The bans apply only on village-owned land (approximately 80 percent of land in the country), not to government or freehold land.
+During the year, however, there were two attacks on Chinese businesses; both involved violent assault of the Chinese owners and employees, resulting in one death.
+Many Chinese and ethnic Samoans feel Chinese are being targeted partly because of their ethnicity.
+There were no similar attacks on ethnically Samoan-owned businesses.